Cisco Systems' estimated fair value is US$73.18 based on 2 Stage Free Cash Flow to Equity

 ("Est" = FCF growth rate estimated by Simply Wall St)

-The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
-The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 2.0%.
-We discount the terminal cash flows to today's value at a cost of equity of 8.1%.
+We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
+The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 2.1%.
+We discount the terminal cash flows to today's value at a cost of equity of 8.2%.

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$281b.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$298b.
 In the final step we divide the equity value by the number of shares outstanding.
-Relative to the current share price of US$48.5, the company appears a touch undervalued at a 29% discount to where the stock price trades currently.
-The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.
+Compared to the current share price of US$49.8, the company appears quite good value at a 32% discount to where the stock price trades currently.
+Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

-Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
+The calculation above is very dependent on two assumptions.
+The first is the discount rate and the other is the cash flows.
 You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Cisco Systems as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 8.1%, which is based on a levered beta of 1.011.
+In this calculation we've used 8.2%, which is based on a levered beta of 1.027.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

 SWOT Analysis for Cisco Systems